sgorgun/real-numbers/README.md

 | ReturnDecimal55 | -30,492,996,837,502,378,502,387,459,850.942692284652825 |
 | ReturnDecimal56 | 0.6 + 0.1                                               |

-After completing [ReturnDecimal54](RealNumbers/Decimals.cs#L23) navigate to [ReturnDecimal54_ReturnsDecimal](RealNumbers.Tests/DecimalsTests.cs#L45) unit test and take a look at the _decimal_ literal that unit tests uses for comparing with the method result.
-Compare the method result with the result of _ReturnFloat38_ and _ReturnDouble44_ methods.
+After completing the [ReturnDecimal54](RealNumbers/Decimals.cs#L23) method navigate to the [ReturnDecimal54_ReturnsDecimal](RealNumbers.Tests/DecimalsTests.cs#L45) unit test and take a look at the _decimal_ literal that unit tests uses for comparing with the method result.
+Compare the method result with the result of the _ReturnFloat38_ and the _ReturnDouble44_ methods.

 ![Truncate Decimal](images/decimal-truncate-1.png)

-After completing [ReturnDecimal55](RealNumbers/Decimals.cs#L29) navigate to [ReturnDecimal55_ReturnsDecimal](RealNumbers.Tests/DecimalsTests.cs#L55) unit test and take a look at the _decimal_ literal that unit tests uses for comparing with the method result.
-Compare the method result with the result of _ReturnFloat39_ and _ReturnDouble45_ methods.
+After completing the [ReturnDecimal55](RealNumbers/Decimals.cs#L29) method navigate to the [ReturnDecimal55_ReturnsDecimal](RealNumbers.Tests/DecimalsTests.cs#L55) unit test and take a look at the _decimal_ literal that unit tests uses for comparing with the method result.
+Compare the method result with the result of the _ReturnFloat39_ and the _ReturnDouble45_ methods.

-Compare the result of sum expression in [ReturnDecimal56](RealNumbers/Decimals.cs#L35) with _double_ literal in [ReturnDouble46_ReturnsDouble](RealNumbers.Tests/DecimalsTests.cs#L65).
+Compare the result of the sum expression in the [ReturnDecimal56](RealNumbers/Decimals.cs#L35) method with the _double_ literal in the [ReturnDouble46_ReturnsDouble](RealNumbers.Tests/DecimalsTests.cs#L65) unit test.

 ### Accuracy

-Use [Immediate window](https://docs.microsoft.com/en-us/visualstudio/ide/reference/immediate-window) to calculate expressions for data types from the table below.
+Use the [Immediate window](https://docs.microsoft.com/en-us/visualstudio/ide/reference/immediate-window) to calculate expressions for the data types from the table below.

 | Expression   | float result | double result      | decimal result |
 ---------------|--------------|--------------------|----------------|